-Zijin Company in Bor, environmental issues lead to court in Serbia26.
-February 2020. / Mining
+Zijin Company in Bor, environmental issues lead to court in Serbia, Mining

 The Ministry of the Environment initiated proceedings against Zijin Bor Copper for the release of hazardous substances into the air in November 2019 and January 2020.
 The ministry has controlled the company several times, and at least five times it has identified failures since the mining basin was privatized in late 2018.
 While the authorities shift responsibility to each other, the lives of 45,000 Bor citizens are endangered.